...

 6

-# Go back to the admin context
+# Go back to the admin contextkubectl config use-context kubernetes-admin@

 1